awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 #### [ eksctl ]

 **Prerequisite**
-Version `0.107.0` or later of the `eksctl` command line tool installed on your computer or AWS CloudShell\.
+Version `0.108.0` or later of the `eksctl` command line tool installed on your computer or AWS CloudShell\.
 To install or update `eksctl`, see [Installing or updating `eksctl`](eksctl.md)\.

 **To create your cluster**
 Create an Amazon EKS `IPv4` cluster with the Amazon EKS latest Kubernetes version in your default AWS Region\.
 Before running command, make the following replacements:
    + Replace `region-code` with the AWS Region that you want to create your cluster in\.
    + Replace `my-cluster` with a name for your cluster\.
+The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 100 characters\.
+The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
-   + Replace *1\.22* with any [Amazon EKS supported version](kubernetes-versions.md)\.
+   + Replace *1\.23* with any [Amazon EKS supported version](kubernetes-versions.md)\.
 To deploy a 1\.23 cluster with `eksctl`, you need to use `eksctl` version `0.109.0-rc.0` or later\.
 To install this version, follow the instructions for your operating system in [Installing or updating `eksctl`](eksctl.md)\.
 You need to use the instructions in the note for the last step, replacing the version in the note with this version\.
    + Change the values for `vpc-private-subnets` to meet your requirements\.
 You can also add additional IDs\.
 You must specify at least two subnet IDs\.
 If you'd rather specify public subnets, you can change `--vpc-private-subnets` to `--vpc-public-subnets`\.
 Public subnets have an associated route table with a route to an internet gateway, but private subnets don't have an associated route table\.
 We recommend using private subnets whenever possible\.

      The subnets that you choose must meet the [Amazon EKS subnet requirements](network_reqs.md#network-requirements-subnets)\.
 Before selecting subnets, we recommend that you're familiar with all of the [Amazon EKS VPC and subnet requirements and considerations](network_reqs.md)\.
 You can't change which subnets you want to use after cluster creation\.

    ```
-   eksctl create cluster --name my-cluster --region region-code --version 1.22 --vpc-private-subnets subnet-ExampleID1,subnet-ExampleID2 --without-nodegroup
+   eksctl create cluster --name my-cluster --region region-code --version 1.23 --vpc-private-subnets subnet-ExampleID1,subnet-ExampleID2 --without-nodegroup
    ```

    Cluster provisioning takes several minutes\.
 While the cluster is being created, several lines of output appear\.
 The last line of output is similar to the following example line\.